VictuarVi/PoliMi-PhD-Thesis/README.md

 - `title`: title of the thesis
 - `author`: name and surname of the author
 - `advisor`: name and surname of the advisor
-- `coadvisor`: name and surname of the coadvisor (can be empty)
+- `coadvisor`: name and surname of the coadvisor(s) (can be empty)
 - `tutor`: name and surname of the tutor
 - `academic-year`: the corresponding academic year
 - `cycle`: the cycle of the thesis
 - `language`: language of the thesis (default: `en`; other supported: `it`)
-- `colored-headings`: whether to use colored headings or not
+- `colored-headings`: whether to use colored headings, captions or not
-- `main-logo`: main logo of the thesis
+- `main-logo`: logo of the thesis

 See the `docs/` folder for a thorough example on how to style the thesis.